jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 I ran it on a few subdomains that I found in the email headers/DNS responses.

-{% picture "amex-dns-valid.png" --alt Amex DNS scam site %}
+{% include image.html footnote="Amex DNS scam site" file="amex-dns-valid" %}

 <p class="footnote">Getting all records with any hostnames</p>

 They all point to `208.91.197.90`.
 An nmap scan reveals that the only two ports open are 53 and 80.

-{% picture "amex-nmap.png" --alt Scam amex nmap %}
+{% include image.html footnote="Scam amex nmap" file="amex-nmap" %}

 <p class="footnote">Nmap scan of the domain.</p>